-- The structure of state government should insure coordination and cooperation among state agencies.
-The responsibilities and enforcement powers of state boards and commissions should be clarified. - The state should be allowed to set more restrictive standards than the federal government• The state should provide technical support to local governments in matters of environmental planning and management. - Development projects in Colorado should be environmentally sound, and should be in compliance with all federal and state environmental laws. - Federal installations and lands should comply with state regulation, and state enforcement agencies should be permitted inspection rights at federal installations.

-The public should be involved early in the decisionmaking process, and procedures should be established which allow for alternative solutions.
+- The structure of state government should ensure coordination and cooperation among state agencies.
+The responsibilities and enforcement powers of state boards and commissions should be clarified. - The state should be allowed to set more restrictive standards than the federal government. - The state should provide technical support to local governments in matters of environmental planning and management. - Development projects in Colorado should be environmentally sound and should follow all federal and state environmental laws. - Federal installations and lands should comply with state regulation, and state enforcement agencies should be permitted inspection rights at federal installations.
+The public should be involved early in the decision-making process, and procedures should be established which allow for alternative solutions.